 Where It Is Now

-CheddaBoards ships with Godot and Unity SDKs, a REST API for everything else, and is listed on the Godot Asset Library.
+CheddaBoards ships with Godot and Unity SDKs, a REST API (that same proxy layer, doing honest work) for everything else, and is listed on the Godot Asset Library.
 The docs are live on GitHub.
 We are on version 1.10.0.

 500+ players are already on it — before any real marketing, purely through word of mouth inside the ICP developer community and people discovering the games.